Jackson Physician Search's Angela Henry Earns Fellow of American College of Healthcare Executives (FACHE) Credential

 Vice President of Firm's Physician Leader Search Team Receives Prestigious Designation and Board Certification in Healthcare Management

 ATLANTA, Sept.
-16, 2019 /PRNewswire/ -- Jackson Physician Search, a firm specializing in the permanent recruitment of physicians and advanced practice providers to hospitals and other healthcare providers, today announced that Angela Henry, the firm's vice president of physician leadership search, has become a Fellow of the American College of Healthcare Executives (FACHE), signifying board certification in healthcare management.
+16, 2019 /PRNewswire/ -- Jackson Physician Search, a progressive leader in the permanent recruitment of physicians and advanced practice providers to hospitals and other healthcare providers, today announced that Angela Henry, the firm's vice president of physician leadership search, has become a Fellow of the American College of Healthcare Executives (FACHE), signifying board certification in healthcare management.

 Henry, who joined the firm in July, heads Jackson Physician Search's recruitment services for healthcare organizations looking to fill physician leadership positions.